yangshiteng/Data-Science-Learning-Path/deep_learning/introduction_to_deep_learning/challenges_and_limitations.md

 | Fragile to Inputs | Vulnerable to adversarial attacks |
 | Poor Reasoning | Lacks human-like common sense |
 | Transfer Issues | Doesn’t generalize well across tasks |

----

-Want to explore solutions or current research working on these problems?
-Or maybe see how some big companies are addressing them?